GoodBoyNinja/Ae-Scripting-Release-Checklist/resources/matchNames.md

-## How the I know what Match Names to use?
+## How the I know which Match Names to use?
 * You can use the official [After-Effects Scripting Guide](https://ae-scripting.docsforadobe.dev/index.html).
 Scroll down to find the **Match Names** category.

 ## Example

-Let's say we have a layer
+Let's say we have a selected layer
 ```js
 var layer = app.project.activeItem.selectedLayers[0];
 ```